 Immunizations (or vaccines) are an important part of preventative care.
 We follow the vaccine guidelines established by the American Animal Hospital Association (AAHA) in conjunction with state recommendations.
 With these as our references, we work with you to determine the best vaccine protocol to ensure your pet is protected.

 Should your pet require a surgical procedure, we offer a full range of surgeries from routine spays and neuters to more advanced procedures.
-Our team of professionals are trained to handle even the most serious of surgeries and are dedicated to ensuring your pets is provided with the best care possible before, during and after surgery.
+Our team of professionals are trained to handle even the most serious of surgeries and are dedicated to ensuring your pet is provided with the best care possible before, during, and after surgery.

 Senior Pet Care

 Once your pet is seven years old, they are considered a Senior Pet.
 Due to improved veterinary care and dietary habits, pets are now living longer lives.
 Senior pets can still develop many of the same health concerns as older people do, such as: arthritis and joint discomfort, heart-disease, kidney/liver disease, diabetes, senility, weakness, or cancer and other age-related health issues.

 Once a pet becomes a Senior, we recommend an annual wellness visit to ensure your pet maintains good health.
 We may also suggest taking some preventative measures such as bloodwork or a dietary change.
 Every pet is unique, and we strive to help personalize our patient’s care to help them live a long and happy life.